List of Castle characters: Jenny Ryan

-Jenny Ryan (Juliana Dever) is Ryan's girlfriend, and later wife.
+Jenny Ryan (portrayed by Juliana Dever) is Ryan's girlfriend and later wife.
 She is first mentioned in season one, but does not appear until the season two episode "The Mistress Always Spanks Twice".
 Ryan proposes in the season three episode "Nikki Heat" and they marry in the season four episode, "Till Death Do Us Part".
 She gives birth to their daughter, Sarah Grace Ryan, in the season six episode "Under Fire".
 She later gives birth to a son, Nicholas Javier Ryan, in the season eight episode "Death Wish".

 Juliana Dever, the actress who plays Jenny, is married to Seamus Dever, who plays Kevin Ryan.

 Tory Ellis

-Tory Ellis (Maya Stojan) is an officer in the NYPD's Crime Scene Unit who specializes in technical analysis.
+Tory Ellis (portrayed by Maya Stojan) is an officer in the NYPD's Crime Scene Unit who specializes in technical analysis.
 She often helps Beckett's team by accessing and assessing the data on computers belonging to suspects and victims.

 Detective Tom Demming

-Detective Tom Demming (Michael Trucco) is a handsome robbery detective with whom Beckett briefly becomes involved.
+Detective Tom Demming (portrayed by Michael Trucco) is a handsome robbery detective with whom Beckett briefly becomes involved.
 Castle and Demming often had a rivalry and tried to outdo each other for Beckett's attention.
 Despite being a "good-on-paper" boyfriend, Beckett ultimately breaks up with him because of her unresolved feelings toward Castle in the season two finale.

 Gina Cowell

-Gina Cowell (Monet Mazur) is Castle's publisher and second ex-wife.
+Gina Cowell (portrayed by Monet Mazur) is Castle's publisher and second ex-wife.
 Castle and Gina got back together at the end of season two, However, due to their fighting all the time, Castle breaks up with her in episode twelve ("Poof You're Dead") of season three, having concluded that the relationship had lost its magic.

 Josh Davidson

-Josh Davidson (Victor Webster) is Kate's boyfriend in season three.
+Josh Davidson (portrayed by Victor Webster) is Beckett's boyfriend in season three.
 He is a cardiac surgeon who often spends time in under-privileged countries.
 Castle refers to him as Doctor Motorcycle Boy.
-In the two-parter of season three, Kate tells Castle that she does not like the huge distance between Josh and her.
+In the two-parter of season three, Beckett tells Castle that she does not like the huge distance between Josh and her.
 They rarely see each other due to their jobs.
-In the fourth-season premiere, a critically injured Kate is brought to Josh's operating room after being shot in the heart.
-He begins emergency surgery and operates on her until another doctor can take over for him and violently confronts Castle in the hospital waiting room, blaming him for Kate's injuries.
-Later on in the episode, after a three-month time jump, Kate tells Castle that she has broken up with Josh, admitting that while she "really liked him", she could not give herself to another while focusing on her mother's case.
+In the fourth-season premiere, a critically injured Beckett is brought to Josh's operating room after being shot in the heart.
+He begins emergency surgery and operates on her until another doctor can take over for him and violently confronts Castle in the hospital waiting room, blaming him for Beckett's injuries.
+Later on in the episode, after a three-month time jump, Beckett tells Castle that she has broken up with Josh, admitting that while she "really liked him", she could not give herself to another while focusing on her mother's case.